Understanding poker chip values and colors [complete guide]

 Poker chip colors

 The primary reason poker games use chips is to create consistency.
 Players in almost every establishment must exchange money for chips and use the chips only at the tables.
-The chips are all the same size, with only colors to designate the difference in values.
+The chips are usually all the same size and shape (though some establishments will use rectangular 'plaques' for high denominations - see below), with only colors to designate the difference in values.

 Color coding also allows security systems to better monitor the action at tables, as chip stack sizes and different colors are easier to see than dollar bills.